 It was what I always wanted to do: to travel and to “be from” everywhere.

-n the political and social side, even tough is much more advanced than most of the countries in Latin America, it´s still centuries away from the kind of society I would like to live in.
+But also Argentina is an economic and intellectual mess, especially Buenos Aires.
+People there is too judgmental and it´s very hard to change their mind about anything: boring.
+On the political and social side, even tough is much more advanced than most of the countries in Latin America, it´s still centuries away from the kind of society I would like to live in.

 Europe isn´t either, but it´s by far much better for me, from almost every point of view.